google/capirca/doc/generators/packetfilter.md

 * _comment::_ A text comment enclosed in double-quotes.
 The comment can extend over multiple lines if desired, until a closing quote is encountered.
 * _destination-address::_ One or more destination address tokens
 * _destination-exclude::_ Exclude one or more address tokens from the specified destination-address
+* _destination-interface::_ Specify the destination interface.
+Implicitly changes the term direction to *out* for this term.
+Mutually exclusive with _source-interface::_.
+* _source-interface::_ Specify the source interface.
+Implicitly changes the term direction to *in* for this term.
+Mutually exclusive with _destination-interface::_.
 * _destination-port::_ One or more service definition tokens
 * _expiration::_ stop rendering this term after specified date.
 [YYYY](YYYY.md)-[MM](MM.md)-[DD](DD.md)
 * _icmp-type::_ Specify icmp-type code to match, see section [ICMP TYPES](PolicyFormat#ICMP_TYPES.md) for list of valid arguments